more intense, fuller orgasms

 - Save immediately

-15% discount on your first order.
+15% StayTogether discount on your first order.

-Follow alguapa_lovetoys on Instagram
+Follow @alguapa_lovetoys on Instagram

-Feedback from our beloved Customers
+Feedback from our beloved customers

 SEPT.
 2019, " To tell the truth, my wife is very happy with this product.
 It deserved 6 stars. "

-We Love Music
+We Love Art

-We support DANCING FOR MENTAL HEALTH !
+We support ART EVENTS !

 - 2020 in Berlin -

-The result?
-A more intense, fuller orgasm.
+For a more intense, fuller orgasm.

 - A way to acknowledge that we should have certain sexual rights- including the right to comprehensive, appropriate, pleasure-inclusive, positive sex education.